libvarun/catalog/README.md

 For using this sample, you need to log into your Autodesk developer account.
 Visit the [Forge Developer Portal](https://developer.autodesk.com) and sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 When asked for the 'callback URL' in your new app, use **http://localhost:3000/api/forge/callback/oauth**.
 Finally take note of the **Client ID** and **Client Secret**.

+JSON files found in resources folder contain information to be displayed in catalog website and should be placed in the folder of respective categories, details should be edited based on your Fusion/BIM project.
+ROOT_JSON_ID refers to CATALOG.json, which is in the root folder of your Fusion/BIM project.

 ### Run locally

 Install [NodeJS](https://nodejs.org).